Assessing Your Needs

 The recordings of the 1950s and 1960s were recorded with equipment that would be considered limiting nowadays.
 You'd be amazed at how many major recordings that you know and love were done by a highly skilled recording engineer on very basic equipment.
 Rudy Van Gelder's 1950s and 1960s Blue Note jazz sessions come to mind, as do George Martin and the Beatles.

-More than likely, you know other musicians.
-It's safe to assume that a percentage of them will also own home studios, in one form or another.
-Spend some time talking with them and, if possible, get hands-on demonstrations of the equipment they use.
-Find out how they use it and listen to how their final product sounds.
 Another invaluable resource is your local music store.
 Many of these stores are staffed with very talented musicians.
 Many of them, in addition to knowing a great deal about the equipment they sell, have home studios of their own.
 Ask them what they use, and what they use it for.
 They might even let you listen to a CD of their work.
 There are also many magazines and online sources devoted to recording.
 Popular recording and technology publications include:

 In the online world, you'll find many resources and bulletin boards where you can exchange ideas with other home studio owners.
-Many professional engineers frequent these sites and you can learn a lot by listening and posting.
-For general recording tips, check these Web sites:
+Many professional engineers frequent these sites and you can learn a lot by listening, reading, and posting.
+For general recording tips, check these websites and forums: